KevinYie/Query2Cohort/README.md

 ## Excluded Code

 Due to NDA, notebook/script for entity normalization algorithm with BioWordVec embeddings and WMD against OMOP concepts will not be publically uploaded at present.
-Please reach out to with the provided contact information for if you wish to discuss.
+Please reach out to the provided contact information if you wish to discuss.

 Due to NDA, performance on test/production data as well as associated code/notebooks are not at liberty to be disclosed.
 However, results are overall promising and their general performance can be discussed in private through the following contact information.